GWC-QC/GWC_Intro-To-Unity/README.md

 **Before you attend:**
 * Know the basics of programming [loops, predicates, etc.], you do not need to be adept at C# to follow this workshop.
 * Download Unity Hub and the required version for this workshop.
-See installation instructions.
+See installation instructions below.
-* Download the workshop folder containing all of the game assets you will need for the workshop.
+* Follow instructions for the SetUp_GameProject.md file.
+You need to have the workshop folder installed, and your game project ready to be modified, before the workshop day.
 ---
 # Unity Installation Instructions
 *Note, this workshop has been mainly optimized for Mac and Windows support.*